Uchiki na Aitsu

 "Uchiki na Aitsu" (内気なあいつ) is the sixth single by Japanese music trio Candies.
 Written by Kazuya Senke and Yūsuke Hoguchi, the single was released on June 1, 1975.

-The song peaked at No. 18 on Oricon's singles chart and sold over 98,000 copies.
+The song peaked at No. 18 on Oricon's singles chart and spent 13 weeks in that chart.
+It sold over 98,000 copies.

 Track listing

 All lyrics are written by Kazuya Senke; all music is written and arranged by Yūsuke Hoguchi.